HuyaneMatsu/vampytest/README.md

     return int(fruit)
 ```

-It is also possible to define the expected output for each set of input as well.
+It is also possible to define the expected output for each set of input.

 ```py3
 import vampytest